<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">https://www.springhillairconditioning.com/?p=1663</guid>

 <description><![CDATA[<p>My House Is Hot Even Though the Air Is On.
 What Could Be Causing It in Spring Hill?
 You walked inside expecting the house to be cool and it is not.
-The AC is on, you can hear it, you can feel air moving, but the house is hot and has been for a while [&#8230;]</p>
+The AC is on, you can hear it running, you can feel air moving from the vents.
+But the house is hot and has [&#8230;]</p>

 <p>The post <a href="https://www.springhillairconditioning.com/house-hot-even-though-air-is-on-spring-hill-fl/">House Hot Even Though Air Is On Spring Hill FL</a> first appeared on <a href="https://www.springhillairconditioning.com">Spring Hill Air Conditioning</a>.</p>]]></description>